A great PPC campaign can make a huge difference for your business.

 Facebook’s Blueprint certification offers something similar.

-An agency that doesn’t carry certification won’t necessarily do bad work.
+Someone without the certifications won’t necessarily do bad work.
 But they also haven’t gone above and beyond to learn about the platform they’ll use to promote your business.

 Question #3 - How Transparent Are You?